William-Thomas-Andrews/Directed-Research-HPC/05-mpi/README.md

 int MPI_Recv(void *buf, int count, MPI_Datatype datatype, int source, int tag, MPI_Comm comm, MPI_Status *status);
 ```

 The argument `void *buf` specifies the start of the buffer of data being sent and received as a message.
 The argument `int count` specifies the amount of data elements of that particular buffer type to be sent/received.
 The argument `MPI_Datatype datatype` contains the MPI integrated datatype of the data to be sent/received.
 The `int dest` argument is for specifying which process should receive the message (this is not OS process identifier, but is the *rank* of the destination process within a specific `MPI_Comm`).
-For `MPI_Recv` there is a similar argument `int source` which specifies which process should receive the message (using the process 'rank').
+For `MPI_Recv` there is a similar argument `int source` which specifies which process should receive the message (using the process *rank*).
 The parameter `int tag` specifies an optional message tag for differentiating messages.
 The last parameter for `MPI_Send` is `MPI_Comm comm` which, "represents a logical group of MPI processes.
 The default communicator provided by MPI is `MPI_COMM_WORLD`; it contains all MPI processes."
 The last argument for `MPI_Recv` is `MPI_Status *status` which is the status of the reception.